Altinn/altinn-studio-docs/content/app/app-dev-course/_index.en.md

 ### Let's get started!

-### Read through the muncipality of Sogndal's case, and work through it module by module.
+### Read through the municipality of Sogndal's case, and work through it module by module.

 {{% children description="true" depth="1" %}}